liamgoss/EZRA/README.md

 ---

 ---

-## SECURITY NOTICE /
+## SECURITY NOTICE

 EZRA’s zero-knowledge proof system relies on a publicly available universal trusted setup (Powers of Tau) generated via a multi-party computation (MPC) ceremony.

 Security of the ZKP components assumes that at least one participant in the ceremony destroyed their secret randomness.

-The project **does not conduct its own ceremony** and instead reuses widely trusted, publicly verifiable parameters.
+The project does not conduct its own ceremony and instead reuses widely trusted, publicly verifiable parameters.

 While this trust model is standard for modern SNARK systems, EZRA’s ZKP integration should still be considered experimental pending further audit, formal verification, and adversarial testing.

 ---

 ---